The Vermont Statutes Online

 (1) Except as provided in subdivision (2) of this subsection, after a person is detained, arrested, lodged, or released upon citation for a second or subsequent violation of section 1201 of this title, no person shall sell, transfer, or encumber the title to a vehicle that the person knows may be subject to immobilization under section 1213a of this title or forfeiture under section 1213b of this title, unless approved by the court in which the charge is filed for good cause shown.
 A person who violates this section shall be imprisoned not more than two years or fined not more than $1,000.00, or both.

-(2) If the State has not commenced a prosecution for a second or subsequent violation of section 1201 of this title within 90 days of the detention, arrest, lodging, or release upon citation, the person may sell, transfer, or encumber the subject vehicle.
+(2) If the State has not commenced a prosecution for a second or subsequent violation of section 1201 of this title within 90 days after the detention, arrest, lodging, or release upon citation, the person may sell, transfer, or encumber the subject vehicle.

 (o) Funding.
 A law enforcement or prosecution agency conducting forfeitures under this section may accept, receive, and disburse in furtherance of its duties and functions under this section any appropriations, grants, and donations made available by the State of Vermont and its agencies, the federal government and its agencies, any municipality or other unit of local government, or private or civil sources.
 (Added 1997, No. 117 (Adj.
 Sess.), § 20; amended 2001, No. 146 (Adj.
 Sess.), § 4; 2003, No. 41, § 1; 2007, No. 40, § 7; 2009, No. 154 (Adj.
 Sess.), § 161; 2015, No. 53, § 8; 2019, No. 131 (Adj.
-Sess.), §§ 195, 196.)
+Sess.), §§ 195, 196; 2023, No. 85 (Adj.
+Sess.), § 289, eff.
+July 1, 2024.)